William S. Hiatt

-William S. Hiatt (born c.1936) was an American politician.
+William Seth Hiatt (February 15, 1932 – September 7, 2004) was an American politician.

 While serving in the North Carolina House of Representatives, Hiatt resided in Mount Airy.
 In 1974, he proposed bills that would have limited sales of beer on Sundays, and near schools or churches.
-He contested the Republican Party nomination for the 1976 North Carolina lieutenant gubernatorial election, losing the office of lieutenant governor to James C. Green.
-He ran for the office a second time in 1984; the GOP named John H. Carrington its nominee.
+He contested the Republican nomination for the 1976 North Carolina lieutenant gubernatorial election, losing the office of lieutenant governor to Jimmy Green.
+He ran for the office a second time in 1984; the GOP named John Carrington its nominee.

+Hiatt was a graduate of Brigham Young University.
+He married the former Rita Atkins on December 25, 1952, with whom he had 5 daughters.